jhviggo/world-of-zindria/Session notes/Session 27 day 58.md

-[[Maeve]] and her sister went out for their spa day.
-And meanwhile I got lost in the city. [[Reliah Lueveen]] came to find me and the others, to take us out to lunch with [[Maeve]].
+[[Maeve Luin]] and her sister went out for their spa day.
+And meanwhile I got lost in the city. [[Reliah Lueveen]] came to find me and the others, to take us out to lunch with [[Maeve Luin]].
 He knows the city very well and takes shortcuts and get greeted by the locals.
 We were lead to the [[Aroma Atlas]] restaurant (the tallest building in the city).
 There is a Loxodon whos the main chef, [[Sir Beroldus, the spice king]].
 We get a huge meal with tons of meats and especially Garloc, a huge boar.